chevereto/v4-docker/docs/MAKE.md

 💡 It requires a [Chevereto license](https://chevereto.com/pricing) key.

-* To build a demo instance:
+* To build a new demo instance:

+> Note: This command will destroy any previous `demo` instance (including its volumes).

 ```sh
 make demo